swaptacular/swpt_login/README.md

 * `webserver`

   Starts a login Web server.
 This command allows you to start as many web servers as necessary, to handle the incoming load.
+Also, this is the command that will be executed if no arguments are passed to the entrypoint.

   **IMPORTANT NOTE: You must start at least one container with this command.**